terales/blackbird-docs/src/content/docs/eggs/blackbird-app.md

 ### Error notification or tracking

-The most popular use case for the Blackbird app in Blackbird is monitoring failed Flights.
+The most popular use case for the Blackbird Services API app in Blackbird is monitoring failed Flights.
 You can receive real-time notifications containing key details such as the error message, Nest name, Bird name, Flight ID, and start date.
 Alternatively, you can log these failed Flights in a spreadsheet for later review or to populate dashboards.

 > Use optional inputs to monitor a specific Nest, otherwise a single Bird will monitor all Nests within your Blackbird instance.